Agenda

 3.05 – 3.25

-NETWORKING BREAK
+COFFEE BREAK

 An often-overlooked aspect of mental health, invisible trauma may not leave visible marks but can profoundly impact our mental health.